McGinn/docs/configuration.md

 Used as a staging/development environment.

-When the contact expires I will move to Anazon LightSail
+When the contact expires I will move to Amazon LightSail

 Dotfiles are stored in ~/.dotfiles The master repo is at: https://github.com/McGinn/dotfiles.git